Camp Dennison

 Within the first week, inclement weather made life difficult for the first to arrive.
 They had no chance to build substantial structures, and the weather turned cold and rainy.
 The fields became a sea of mud.
 The camp hospital was established on the ground floor of the Waldschmidt barn, after horses were liveried elsewhere, the manure removed, and fresh straw laid down.
-Camp Dennison along with its surrounding cities of Indian Hill and Madeira have a curfew of 1 AM, Many men contracted pneumonia, and then there was a measles epidemic.
+Camp Dennison along with its surrounding cities of Indian Hill and Madeira have a curfew of 1 a.m., Many men contracted pneumonia, and then there was a measles epidemic.
 For a time, the "hospital" was simply a shelter, although there was minimal bedding.
 At least one man died.

 As the war progressed, shortly after the Battle of Shiloh a military hospital was established on the grounds of Camp Dennison, with over 200 beds situated in a series of wooden barracks.
 These wooden barracks were originally used to house soldiers, but were converted into hospital wards.
 There were considerably more men sent there over the course of the war.
 The nearby Waldschmidt Cemetery served as the temporary gravesite for 340 Union soldiers and 31 Confederate soldiers who were prisoners of war.
 The bodies were reinterred at Spring Grove Cemetery or at Camp Chase in Columbus in the late 1860s.

 The end of the Civil War in 1865 eliminated the need for Camp Dennison, which was deactivated in September.
 A small community, Camp Dennison, sprang up around the camp and hospital.
 Many of the later barns and homes used lumber and materials from the abandoned army camp.

 In 1973, two of the remaining buildings from the fort were listed on the National Register of Historic Places as a historic district, the "Waldschmidt-Camp Dennison District."